txrnqt/QuestNavTxrnqt/README.md

 - Navigate to `File > Build Profiles`
 - Under `Platforms` select `Android`
 - Click on `Switch Platform`
+- Wait for Unity to recompile assets and generally get it's life in order

 ### Step 7: Resolve any "recommended project setup tool" fixes